surgnova/ZegoStreamingLinuxDemo/README.md

 The streaming demo using Zego sdk on linux.

 Now we are using v4l2loopback device as the video input, the audio is not surpport at present.
+Otherwise, the demo also depends OpenCV.